amiyasahu/Donut/README.md

 ## Description
 [Donut theme][] is a free and open-source **responsive Question2Answer theme** designed for great readability with a clean interface powered by [Bootstrap](http://getbootstrap.com/).
-Also it comes with an admin panel with bunch of options to let you change nearly any aspect of your theme and customize your website .
+It comes with an admin panel with bunch of options that lets you change nearly every aspect of the theme and customize your website.

 [Change log](https://github.com/amiyasahu/Donut/blob/master/CHANGELOG.md)

 ## Features

 * Mobile first, clean content focused, responsive layout designed for redability
-* Easy to install and setup
+* Easy to install, setup, customize
 * Powered by [Bootstrap](http://getbootstrap.com/)
-* Made with [less](http://lesscss.org/) (less files included)
+* Made with [less](http://lesscss.org/) (less files included with source code)
 * Flexible theme with a admin panel settings
 * Inbuilt CDN support and minified assets which loads your website faster and consumes less site resources
 * Theme settings in admin panel for better customization